iamdcj/javascripts/core/execution/event-loop/call-stack/README.md

 c()
 ```

-Now, every time we call a function we add it to the stack, but every time we `return`(or reach the end) from a function we remove it from the stack;
+Now, every time we call a function we add it to the stack, but every time we `return` from/reach the end of a function we remove it from the stack;

-`c` returns a string
+`c` returns a string; **remove**

 ```
 GLOBAL()